bcooperstl/advent-of-code-2020/documentation/day20.md

 ## Things I learned ##

 So much fun developing the algorithm and flushing it out.
 Going back to my very basic group-theory class to think about the possible arrangements of a square.

+Using static_cast to convert from ints to enums.